Prasanta-Hembram/Translation-work-list-for-Santali-language/README.md

 4. Review Old Inkspace Santali translation. (try to make support for windows)
 5. Review Old Pidgin Santali translation.(try to make support for windows)

+### Legend people work who did translation already till 2019
+1. Tux paint
+2. Firefox IND gov

 ### Result output
 We got following by dowing hardwork translation:
-1. Translated Ol chiki version of [Ankidroid](https://play.google.com/store/apps/details?id=com.ichi2.anki).
+1. My first Translated Ol chiki version of [Ankidroid](https://play.google.com/store/apps/details?id=com.ichi2.anki).
 You can open and see it by selecting sat from language list in AnkiDroid.
 (72% complete)
 2. Translated Arogya setu app in Santali.(pending pull request)
 3. Multilingual Calculator now support Santali Numerals, done by developer, Shiv Pujan Yadav - [playstore](https://play.google.com/store/apps/details?id=com.shivtechs.multilingualcalculator)
+4. Sharechat by prakash.(ongoing)
+5. nt calculator soon be released.

 Note: Their are also other personal translation project which can be done by direct contacting me i will add you there.
 If interested please contact me :))